outdreamer/build-a-cure/docs/tasks/implementation_options.md

 '''
 - ideally the program would pull definitions of these verbs, which use a common core function set, and the common core function set would be explicitly defined

 - the common core function set would be irreducible functions like find/build/derive/apply
 	- whose definitions involve core code operations like 'iterate', 'assign', 'test'
 	- which are so fundamental that all other functions can be built from them

 - all functions that can be defined as functions of the common core function set would not have explicit function definitions
 	- they would just be the result of an apply(definition=function_verb), which would return the function implementation of that verb, using functions of the common core function set

+- most functions should be a call to 'general_function_template', which generates code fulfilling the input intent ('implements a function for a purpose') by:
+	- generating interface queries to implement a workflow, then finding corresponding code fulfilling those interface queries, then applying that code to fulfill the input intent

 '''

 definition = {